Abungo-w/Reminder/README.md

 I worked on the following tasks:
 1. <Insert Some Task Here>Worked on adding the edit function - This task is responsible for allowing the user to edit listed reminders.

+I also needed to research on Youtube and Google the following things:
+1. <Insert Video or Link to thing you needed to research> The 3 term project prep video on learning hub.

 Lucas Huang:\
 I worked on the following tasks:
 1. <Delete reminder button>Worked on adding the delete function - This task is responsible for allowing the user to delete the listed reminders.